 - DUE TO RECENT MARKET VOLATILITY, CURRENT PERFORMANCE MAY BE DIFFERENT THAN THE FIGURES SHOWN.
+Investors should note that the fund's short-term performance is highly unusual, in part due to unusually favorable market conditions, and is unlikely to be repeated or consistently achieved in the future.
 Total return includes reinvestment of dividends and any capital gains paid and does not take into consideration the maximum initial sales charge in the case of Class A shares, or the applicable contingent deferred sales charge imposed on redemptions in the case of Class C shares.
-Share price and investment return fluctuate such that upon redemption, fund shares may be worth more or less than their original cost.
-The fund's return reflects the absorption of certain fund expenses by BNY Mellon Investment Adviser, Inc. pursuant to an agreement in effect through March 31, 2022, at which time it may be extended, modified or terminated.
-Had these expenses not been absorbed, returns would have been lower.
-Past performance is no guarantee of future results. - 2 Source: Lipper Inc. The MSCI USA Index is designed to measure the performance of the large- and mid-cap segments of the U.S. market.
+Had these charges been reflected, returns would have been lower.
+Past performance is no guarantee of future results.
+Share price and investment return fluctuate such that upon redemption, fund shares may be worth more or less than their original cost. - Source: Lipper Inc. The MSCI EAFE® Index (Europe, Australasia, Far East) is a free float-adjusted, market capitalization-weighted index that is designed to measure the equity market performance of developed markets, excluding the U.S. and Canada.
 It reflects reinvestment of net dividends and, where applicable, capital gain distributions.
 Investors cannot invest directly in any index.